houseabsolute/ci-perl-helpers/README.md

 so.
 You can pass a full version like `"5.12.1"` or `"5.28.2"`, or you can pass just the major and minor version like `"5.12"` or `"5.28"`.
-If you just pass major and minor then the helpers will automatically pick the highest patch release for that series of releases.
+If you just pass major and minor then the helpers will automatically pick the highest patch release for that minor series of releases.

 You can also use the following strings: